Berkley Sensation, $14.00, ISBN 978-0-425-22981-1

 The TBR Challenge theme for this month is “comfort read”, and I’d like to interpret that a little differently this time.
 Since I was a kid, I am always fascinated by language.
 And there are certain authors who can write in a way that resonate with me, so much so that I find a sublime kind of pleasure just reading the story, enjoying the cadence and the rhythm in the way the words are put together.
 And there is no fixed kind of writing style that appeals to me.
 It can be anything – something bombastic, something succinct, when it clicks, it clicks with me.
 I am enchanted by Judith Ivory’s books each time I reread them (especially those that she wrote under the name Judy Cuevas), but Laura Kinsale’s books leave me cold, for example, when it seems like I should be liking both authors since their styles are somewhat similar.

 Megan Hart is one author whose evocative writing style always fascinates me.
 Even when the story is not as interesting as I’d have liked, the author’s words can still reel me in nonetheless.
 That’s the impression I get from the handful of stories of hers that I’ve read anyway.
-This is one author whom for some reason are just not meant for me: many of her books are either in overpriced trade paperbacks or digital titles made unavailable to me thanks to geographical restriction.
+This is one author whom for some reason is just not meant for me: many of her books are either in overpriced trade paperbacks or digital titles made unavailable to me thanks to geographical restriction.
 Still, when I come across this book while rummaging for something to read for the TBR Challenge, this looks like the ideal comfort read on the basis of the author’s writing style alone.
 Oh, and it looks like a sexy read, and sexy is also nice, no?

 Unfortunately, No Greater Pleasure may look like an erotic work, but it’s actually not as spicy as I’d have expected it to be.
 There is hardly any physical interaction for a big part of the story, and there is a strong element of woman-hating-woman drama that it sometimes feels like I’m reading something by Robin Schone, minus the obligatory gay bashing.